 Travel impacts map and journey planner

-If you’re heading to the Games, head to the dedicated GC2018 Journey Planner - journey options include public transport (including shuttle services locations and schedules for events), cycling, walking, and the ability to locate park ‘n’ ride locations and book a park.
+The GC2018 Journey Planner made organising your travel a breeze.
+Journey options include public transport (including shuttle bus locations and schedules for events), cycling, walking, and the ability to locate dedicated park ‘n’ ride locations and book a park.

 Parking and local traffic management